-- 1) A scientifically based and harmonised set of indicators for use in standard operating procedures in slaughterhouses as well as in monitoring protocols is needed. - 2) Further scientific studies should be carried out to ascertain the correlation between the state of consciousness/unconsciousness and death-as measured by brain activity using electroencephalogram-and the behavioural and physiological indicators used to detect unconsciousness and death in order to collect valid information on indicator sensitivity and specificity.
+- 1) A scientifically based and harmonised set of indicators for use in standard operating procedures in slaughterhouses as well as in monitoring protocols is needed. - Purther scientific studies should be carried out to reveal the correlation between the state of unconsciousness and death-as measured by brain activity using electroencephalography-and the behavioural and physiological indicators used to detect unconsciousness and death in order to collect valid information on indicator sensitivity and specificity. - 3) In a controlled laboratory conditions the sensitivity of the indicators should be determined by correlation to EEG parameters, according to the "Guidance on the assessment criteria for studies evaluating the effectiveness of stunning interventions regarding animal protection at the time of killing" (EFSA AHAW Panel, 2013). - 4) The level of competence of slaughterhouse staff, which determines the feasibility, sensitivity and specificity of the indicators, should be improved through harmonised education, training and assessment throughout the EU.
+Until such time as any improvement in sensitivity or specificity resulting from personnel training is objectively demonstrated, the values given in this opinion for calculating the sample size should be considered as a minimum requirement. - 5) The procedure of approval of the design, layout and construction of a new slaughterhouse, or of a structural change to existing slaughterhouses, should include as a criterion the feasibility of welfare monitoring throughout the slaughtering process.

-- 3) The sensitivity of the indicators should be determined under controlled laboratory conditions by correlation with EEG parameters, according to the "Guidance on the assessment criteria for studies evaluating the effectiveness of stunning interventions regarding animal protection at the time of killing" (EFSA AHAW Panel, in press). - 4) The level of competence of slaughterhouse staff, which determines the feasibility, sensitivity and specificity of the indicators, should be improved through harmonised education, training and assessment throughout the EU.
-Until such time as any improvement in sensitivity or specificity resulting from personnel training is objectively demonstrated, the values given in this opinion for calculating the sample size should be considered as a minimum requirement. - 5) The procedure for approving the design, layout and construction of a new slaughterhouse or a structural change to an existing slaughterhouse should include as a criterion the feasibility of welfare monitoring throughout the slaughtering process. - 6) The animal welfare officer should monitor the effectiveness of the entire stunning and slaughter process, and correct personnel actions or other aspects of the slaughter process if necessary. - 7) Since unconsciousness should be confirmed from the stunning application until death, this opinion also suggests checking that the animal is not conscious at each of three key stages: (i) immediately after stunning (between end of stunning and shackling), (ii) during neck cutting (sticking) and (iii) during bleeding.
+- 6) The animal welfare officer should monitor the effectiveness of the entire stunning and slaughter process, and correct the personnel behaviour or other aspects of the slaughter process if necessary. - 7) Since unconsciousness should be confirmed from the stunning application until death, this opinion also suggests to check that the animal is not conscious at each of the three key stages: (i) immediately after stunning (between end of stunning and shackling), (ii) during neck cutting (sticking) and (iii) during bleeding.